BAMDP Shaping: a Unified Framework for Intrinsic Motivation and Reward Shaping: Pseudo-rewards Correct BAMDP Value Misestimation

 \begin{definition}[Value of Information] The Value of Information (VOI) from state $\se_t$ is the increase in $\alg^*$'s expected return from $s_t$ due to the information in $h_t$ compared to its initial beliefs:

-\end{definition} E.g, after watching the Noisy TV $h_t$ contains more information than $h_0$, but that information wouldn't help $\alg^*$ get higher return, so $\eV^*_I$ would be zero.
-Meanwhile, discovering that a maze section contains no reward helps $\alg^*$ focus its search on a smaller remaining area, so $\eV^*_I$ would be positive.
+\end{definition} E.g, $h_t$ after watching TV may contain more information than $h_0$, but $\eV^*_I$ would be zero if that information can't help $\alg^*$ get higher return.
+Meanwhile, exploring a new section of a maze, even if it had no rewards, lets $\alg^*$ focus its search on a smaller remaining area, so $\eV^*_I$ would be positive.

 \begin{definition}[Value of Opportunity] The Value of Opportunity (VOO) to $\alg$ from state $\se_t$ is the expected optimal value of state $s_t$ without having learnt anything, i.e.: